WHAT HOUSE WILL YOU BUILD ME?: FOUR (EXCERPT OF THE TEMPLE OF GOD)

-And he shall judge among the nations, and shall rebuke many people: and they shall beat their swords into plowshares, and their spears into pruninghooks: nation shall not lift up sword against nation, neither shall they learn war any more.
+He shall judge between the nations, and rebuke many people; they shall beat their swords into plowshares, and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war anymore.
 (Isaiah 2:4)

 During the Jubilee, God through His Temple will act as a Judge so problems that arise can be settled justly, and amicably.
 As a result, the nations of the world will not have to go to war to decide their disputes.